 Important Consideration

 Shared personas will be visible to everyone in your organization.
 Avoid including sensitive information, personal data, or confidential details in shared personas.
-Use personal personas for anything specific to your role or projects.
+Use personal personas for anything specific to your role or individual projects.

 Personas vs. Prompt Library